top of page

 Despite the distinctly international flavour of Budapest’s dining scene, let us encourage you to immerse yourself in at least a couple of authentic renditions of some of Hungary’s most famous dishes and culinary styles.

-It would be positively criminal to visit Budapest without having at least a couple of gulyás – known around the world as goulash.
+It would be positively regrettable to visit Budapest without having at least a couple of gulyás – the world-famous Hungarian goulash stew.
 Another local favourite is lángos, a deep-fried dough topped with sour cream, cheese, or garlic – sitting somewhere between a doughnut, a tarte-flambée, and a Neapolitan pizza on the spectrum of “flatbread with stuff on it”.

-From chicken paprikash to kolbász, the classic dishes of Hungary can be found at every turn in this former jewel of the Austro-Hungarian Empire.
+From chicken paprikash to kolbász sausage, the classic dishes of Hungary can be found at every turn in this former jewel of the Austro-Hungarian Empire.

 Our expert tour guides have the knowledge and experience of Budapest to ensure you get to explore the true glory of this underrated culinary destination in Central Europe.